maxviruk/pdf-carnumber-extractor/README.md

 # 🚗 PDF Car Number Extractor

-This tool allows you to split a multi-page vehicle-related PDF into 2-page chunks and extract car registration numbers (license plates) from the **first page** of each chunk.
+This tool splits a multi-page vehicle-related PDF into 2-page chunks and extracts car registration numbers from the **first page** of each chunk.

 ✅ Fully runs in **Google Colab** — no installation required.